 - Are you considering giving to loved ones or a favorite charity?

 - Are there ways to minimize any upcoming income and estate taxes?

-The answers to these questions may help you formulate a new investment plan.
+The answers to these questions may help you formulate a plan.
 Remember, though, there's no rush.
 You can put your funds in an accessible interest-bearing account such as a savings account, money market account, or short-term certificate of deposit until you have time to plan and think things through.
-You may wish to meet with an investment advisor for help with these decisions.

 Impact on insurance